bravesoftdz/tpxy/README.md

 This is a very simple program, I just put some Indy Components on a form.

-Open tpxygui.dproj in Delphi XE3 or higher and click the compile button.
+Open `tpxy.groupproj` in Delphi XE3, select the project you want to compile and click the compile button.

 Usage
 -----

-There are two versions of this program
+There are three versions of this program

 1. tpxygui (GUI version)